javander13/Thesis/README.md

 Contains `sources_metadata.ipynb` that extracts the metadata from all downloaded CoralNet sources.

-## Inference

-Contains `inference.ipynb` where the trained and saved model is tested on the inference images of the Red Sea.

 ## Patches -> not used

 Contains `patches.ipynb` that extracts patches around each label, for every image of a source.